KiraYamato94/LasMonjas/README.md

 - Anyone can defuse the bomb by touching it except Bomberman.
 - The Mechanic can use one of his repairs to defuse the bomb from anywhere.
 - While the Bomb is active, custom music will play and a custom message with the remaining time for defusing it will display to the players.
-- Bomb duration is fixed to 60 seconds for Skeld, MiraHQ, Dlesk and the custom map, 90 for Polus and 180 for Airship.
+- Bomb duration is fixed to 60 seconds for Skeld, MiraHQ, Dlesk and the custom map, 90 for Polus and Submerged, and 180 for Airship.
 - An additional 5 seconds will be added to the bomb duration for every dead crewmate player.

 -----------------------